 Staring with 10g R1 and onwards, Oracle supports two types of instances: RDBMS and ASM.
 An ASM instance is a special kind of instance with only Shared Global Area (SGA) that typically consists of memory components such as Shared Pool,

+Large Pool, Free Memory and ASM Cache, and a set of default background process, with some additional ASM-specific background processes.
 The ASM instance doesn't hold any physical structure and the name of the instance typically starts with +ASM.
 The instance would be generally named as +ASMn (where n represents the instance number) in a cluster environment.
 The INSTANCE_TYPE initialization parameter controls the role played by these two instances.
 The ASM instance configuration

 requires only a handful of initialization parameters.
 These parameters are discussed in the following section.